London's New Year's Day Parade: Marching bands

-In 2020, the West Orange High School band from Winter Garden, Florida performed.

-In 2020, the Lake Nona High School Sound of the Lions from Orlando, Florida performed.

-In 2020, the Parkview High School Marching Band from Lilburn, Georgia performed.

-In 2020, the Newport High School Marching Band from Bellevue, Washington performed.

-In 2020, the Marshall University Marching Thunder from Huntington, West Virginia performed.

-In 2021, the Blue Jay Pride Marching Band from Liberty, Missouri performed, virtually.

-In 2018 and 2023, the Santa Fe High School marching band from Edmond, Oklahoma performed.

-The 2014 parade included the 100-member marching band Banda de Musica Colegio Moisés Castillo Ocaña from Panama.

 Scouts

-Over 200 Scouts from across London, led by the Enfield District Scout Band, took part in the 2007 parade, heralding the start of the UK's "2007 Centenary of Scouting Celebrations".
+Over 200 Scouts from across London, led by the Enfield District Scout Band, took part in the 2007 parade, heralding the start of the UK's 2007 Centenary of Scouting celebrations.

 London's town crier is also part of the parade.

 Musical groups

 In 2019 Megan McKenna sung a duet with US country music performer Kaleb Lee.

 Alongside Megan McKenna, illusionist Andrew Lee became the first Malaysian to take part in London's New Year's Day Parade.

 In 2021, the British K-pop girl group Kaachi, gave a virtual performance.
 Jamie Cullum and Sophie Ellis-Bextor added to the virtual spectacular in 2021, joining KAACHI and other performers.

 Television and Broadway star Marisha Wallace headlined LNYDP 2022 alongside a roster including The Voice UK winner Molly Hocking and DJ Bodalia.

 The 2023 parade featured headline performances from Scouting For Girls and Toploader.

+The 2024 parade featured headline performances from Chesney Hawkes and Boyzlife.
+Rachael O'Connor performed the LNYDP anthem.

+The 2025 parade was headlined by Peter Andre, with BBC Radio One's Rickie Haywood-Williams and Melvin Odoom performing on the DJ Toot Bus.